 Director of Artistic Programming

-	Laurie Riffe is proud to join DreamWrights as the Director of Artistic

-	Programming.
-She brings 23 years of professional experience as a Director,

-	Teacher, Mentor, Coach, and Performer to this position and the York community.

-	Laurie has worked for Shakespeare & Company, American Shakespeare Center,

-	Children’s Theatre of Charlotte, Greenbrier Valley Theatre, The Young Actor’s

-	Ensemble, and Westridge School.
-A member of Actor’s Equity Association,

-	SAG-AFTRA, and the Society of Stage Directors and Choreographers, Laurie holds a

-	MFA in Shakespeare and Performance from Mary Baldwin University and a BFA in

-	Acting from The Theatre School, DePaul University.
+Laurie is the Director of Artistic Programming for DreamWrights.
+She has 23 years of professional experience teaching ages 3-adult, and has directed 60 productions.
+Favorite classes include Shakespeare, Directing, Acting, Linklater Voice, and Monologue Work.
+A member of Actor’s Equity Association, Laurie holds an MFA in Shakespeare and Performance from Mary Baldwin University and a BFA in Acting from The Theatre School, DePaul University.

 Kevin Allen earned a Master’s Degree in Theatre Arts at Villanova University.
-He

-	is a veteran of over 100 productions at the community, college, university,

-	regional, and professional theatre levels.
-Kevin is currently a 4th grade

-	teacher with Conestoga Valley School District and an adjunct professor at York

-	College of Pennsylvania in Human Communication/Public Speaking.
+He is a veteran of over 100 productions at the community, college, university, regional, and professional theatre levels.
+Kevin is currently a 4th grade teacher with Conestoga Valley School District and an adjunct professor at York College of Pennsylvania in Human Communication/Public Speaking.

 As a theatre educator, his career includes teaching over the years at York Little Theatre (Belmont), DreamWrights, Lincoln IU12 Summer Academy, Harrisburg Community Theatre School, Hersheypark, Building Bridges through ArtSmart, etc.